jpstacey/drush-instance/README.md

 local site build need?
 Well:

 * A sites/default containing your instance's custom code
+* A relevant settings.php file
-* Files, possibly synced from live
+* Uploaded assets in your files directory (possibly synced from live)
-* A database from somewhere
+* A database from somewhere (possibly ditto)
 * Templates to use for e.g. vhost, crontab entries etc.

 And if you want to redeploy your local instance, to clear out cruft or